SAML Applications

 Creating a SAML Application

-You can choose a template from our Application Library, or create a Generic SAML Application.
-When creating your application, you must provide it with an Application Name, and optionally provide an Application ID and Description.
+Navigate to Federated Apps and click + Application in the top right.
+Choose a template from the Application Library or create a Generic SAML Application.
+Provide an Application Name, and optionally an Application ID and Description.

 Create a SAML Application within Descope